couchbase/docs-operator/deployingCouchbase.md

 * Size: 3 node cluster with all services on each node (spec.servers)
 * Auth secret: cb-example-auth

 One thing that's important to note is the `authSecret` field.
 The Couchbase Operator uses Kubernetes Secrets to create and manage the Couchbase super-user credentials.
 As a result, the `authSecret` field must refer to secret that contains both a user name and a password field.
 For convenience, we provide a sample secret that can be pushed into your Kubernetes cluster.
-The secret sets the user name to "Administrator" and the password to "password".
+The secret sets the user name to ```Administrator``` and the password to ```password```.
 To load this secret into your Kubernetes cluster, run the following command:
 On Kubernetes:
 ```bash
 $ kubectl create -f https://packages.couchbase.com/kubernetes/0.8.0-beta2/secret.yaml